Best GPS Tracker for Kids (Expert-Tested Guide)

 • Ongoing subscription required for full feature access

-Testing made one thing clear.
-AngelSense works best when safety requires constant awareness rather than discretion.
-During school-day use, location data stayed clear, alerts stayed timely, and caregiver tools reduced guesswork.
-For families managing younger children or special-needs routines, that consistency need more than hidden placement or portability.
+AngelSense earns the top spot when safety means constant awareness rather than discretion.
+Live location data, timely alerts, and caregiver-focused tools cut down on guesswork for families managing younger children or special-needs routines — that level of consistency matters more here than hidden placement or portability.

-AngelSense fits households where supervision remains active throughout the day.
-When independence grows, or resistance to wearables becomes an issue, other options move ahead.
-For safety-first tracking, AngelSense set the benchmark and earned the top position.
+AngelSense fits households where supervision stays active throughout the day.
+Once independence grows, or a child starts resisting wearables, other options on this list make more sense.
+For safety-first tracking, though, AngelSense is the clear top pick.

 #2 SpaceHawk Hidden GPS Tracker – Best Discreet, Non-Wearable Option for Older Kids & Teens